-Wednesday Road Rides (all year – weather permitting) Start 7.30pm, meet outside Walkers Cycling Shop.
-Aimed at riders who want a bit of a challenge but in a more relaxed manner than the Tuesday ride.
-This ride allows members to take advantage of the chance to learn or practise group riding techniques during a more sociable ride.
+Wednesday Road Rides Start 7.30pm.
+Aimed at riders who want a bit of a challenge, this ride allows members to take advantage of the chance to learn or practise group riding techniques.
 If a coach is riding, some organised exercises may be included.
 Distance is 20 – 30 miles depending on group and the weather.
 Stops are included to allow the group to reform after hills or sprints.
-Average speed is approx 12 -14 mph with stops.
+Average speed is 15+ mph depending on the route.

-Wednesday MTB Rides (all year – never mind the weather!)
-Start 7.30pm, various locations – check forum for details.
+Wednesday MTB Rides Start 7.30pm, various locations – check Upcoming Events at bottom of website for details.
 Duration 1.5 – 2hrs typically.
 For mountain bikers of all abilities.
 No rider will be left alone at the back.
 Group regularly stops to reform after fast or hilly sections.
 Try to have your bike in good condition to avoid unnecessary mechanical stops.
 Know how to change a puncture, but help is always at hand.
 Thank drivers or pedestrians who give way to you and close gates behind the group.
-Be nice to the leader, they are the only one not lost (hopefully!).
+Be nice to the leaders as they are the only ones not lost (hopefully!).

-Thursday Road Ride – (Easy Paced Ride for Leisure Cyclists & Newcomers) Start 7.30pm, usually from Walkers Cycling shop in Kilmaurs although this may change from time to time.
-The aim is to have a group of cyclists out on an easy-paced run of around 15 miles every week.
-The option exists for the group to split into two if there are sufficient numbers and a clear disparity in ability between the slower and faster participants.
-This will be decided at the start of each ride by consensus of all taking part.
+Thursday Easier Paced Ride for those preferring a more leisurely ride (April to end October) Start 7.30pm, usually from the Cabin, Kilmaurs although this may change from time to time.
+The aim is to have a group of cyclists out on an easier-paced run of around 15 miles every week.
+The group would be expected to stay together as much as experience permits but you would not be expected to ride in the faster group riding formations of our other rides.
+The average speed for this group is usually around 12mph depending on the route, but the option exists for the group to split into two if there are sufficient numbers and a clear disparity in ability between the slower and faster participants.
+This would be decided by consensus of all taking part.
 Lights are essential on all rides at either end of the season – March/April and September/October.
 Routes will vary in length but riders can expect to be back at the start location no later than 9.30pm.

-Thursday Road Ride – (Marine Drive Chain Gang Practice) winter chain ganging practice sessions for those who wish to improve their skills in this area or simply to improve their fitness.
+Thursday Road Ride – (Marine Drive Chain Gang Practice) chain ganging practice sessions for those who wish to improve their skills in this area or simply to improve their fitness.
 Although the participants are split into ability levels, this tends to be a fast session with even the slowest groups attaining average speeds of around 18mph.
 Don’t blink or you’ll miss the really fast guys and gals.
-Leave from shop at 7pm or meet in the layby on Marine Drive near the Magnum at 7.30pm.
+Leave from the Cabin at 7pm or meet in the lay-by on Marine Drive near the Magnum at 7.30pm.

-Details of rides or changes to start points are posted usually on a weekly basis in the club forum.
+Details of rides or changes to start points are posted usually on a weekly basis on the club facebook group.